-Guidance from the Planning Inspectorate states that operator and regulator would be normally expected to pay their own expenses during an appeal.
-Where a hearing or enquiry is held as part of the appeal process, by virtue of paragraph 5 (6) of Schedule 6 of the 2007 Regulations, either the appellant or the local authority can apply for costs.
-Applications for costs are normally heard towards the end of the proceedings and will only be allowed if the party claimed them can show that the other side behaved unreasonably and put them to unnecessary expense.
+The operator and local authority will normally be expected to pay their own expenses during an appeal.
+Where a hearing or inquiry is held as part of the appeal process, by virtue of paragraph 5(6) of Schedule 6, either the appellant or the authority can apply for costs.
+Applications for costs are normally heard towards the end of the proceedings and will only be allowed if the party claiming them can show that the other side behaved unreasonably and put them to unnecessary expense.
 There is no provision for costs to be awarded where appeals are dealt with by written representatives.

-Commercial Confidentiality
+Confidentiality

-An operator may request certain information to remain confidential i.e. not be placed on the public register.
-The operator must request the exclusion from the public register of commercially confidential information at the time of supply of the information requested by this notice or any other notice.
+An operator may request certain information to remain confidential, i.e. not be placed on the public register.
+The operator must request the exclusion from the public register of confidential information at the time of supply of the information requested by this notice or any other notice.
 The operator should provide clear justification for each item wishing to be kept from the register.
-The amount of information excluded from the register should be kept to the minimum necessary to safeguard the operator's commercial advantage.
-It may assist the local authority if the information the operator considers to be commercially confidential is submitted in a way which will allow it to be easily removed should the claim be granted, for example on separate pages, marked 'claimed confidential'.
 The onus is on the operator to provide a clear justification for each item to be kept from the register.
-It will not simply be sufficient to the say that the process is a trade secret.
+It will not simply be sufficient to say that the process is a trade secret.